loyjoy/academy/advanced/modules/variables.md

   <img src="setUpVariable3.png" alt="Set variables" title="Set variables" width="300"/>
 </p>

-You can use variables in any different caes.
+You can use variables in any different cases.
 Both were only examples to show you how it works!